Hybridization and postprocessing in finite element exterior calculus: Background: differential forms and finite element exterior calculus

 \section{Background: differential forms and finite element exterior calculus}

 In this section, we quickly recall the exterior calculus of differential forms, the Hodge--Laplace problem, and FEEC, in order to lay the foundation and fix the notation for the subsequent sections.
 We refer to \citet*{ArFaWi2006,ArFaWi2010,Arnold2018}, and references therein for a comprehensive treatment.
 We also discuss tangential and normal traces of differential forms, which will play an important role in domain decomposition and hybridization.
-Our treatment of these traces follows that in \citet{Weck2004} (see also \citet{KuAu2012}), which extended work of \citet*{BuCi2001a,BuCi2001b,BuCoSh2002} in $\mathbb{R}^3$.
-Throughout the discussion, we relate these ideas to those of vector calculus on a domain $ \Omega \subset \mathbb{R}^3 $, where differential forms can be identified with scalar and vector ``proxy'' fields.
+Our treatment of these traces follows that in \citet{Weck2004} (see also \citet{KuAu2012}), which extended work of \citet*{BuCi2001a,BuCi2001b,BuCoSh2002} for vector fields in $\mathbb{R}^3$.